 An absolute, the page experience signal will also be an inclusion in Google's E-A-T (Expertise-Authority-Trustworthiness) and the Quality Rater's Guidelines if not already, which is used as a benchmark by the search engine to perceive and rank a brand based on the factors highlighted by it.
 With AMP sure to improve the page experience signal of a web page, it's sure to increase its chances of climbing up the rankings, which means more visibility and increase in impressions, clicks, click-through rate and conversions for a business.
 Overall, giving customers the best user experience on a website should be the focus.

 In a nutshell, AMP basically prioritizes the preferred content of the website visitor and strips down the HTML code to ensure fast delivery of the pages and enhance the user experience.
 In addition, for repeat website visitors, Google AMP cache helps retrieve the page faster.
 There are 3 basic parts of AMP:

-AMP HTML: This is basically HTML code that is limited and optimized for AMP
+This is basically HTML code that is limited and optimized for AMP

-AMP CDN: This Content Delivery Network is optimized for AMP and caches the page for optimized loading when a user returns to the page
+This Content Delivery Network is optimized for AMP and caches the page for optimized loading when a user returns to the page

 How do sites implement AMP correctly?